-We use derivatives to (i) minimize our exposures related to changes in foreign currency exchange rates and, from time to time, interest rates and (ii) facilitate cross-currency Business Solutions payments by writing derivatives to customers.
+We use derivatives to: (i) minimize our exposures related to changes in foreign currency exchange rates and, periodically, interest rates and (ii) facilitate cross-currency Business Solutions payments by writing derivatives to customers.
 We recognize all derivatives in Other assets and Other liabilities in our Consolidated Balance Sheets at their fair value.
 Certain of our derivative arrangements are designated as either cash flow hedges or fair value hedges at the time of inception, and others are not designated as accounting hedges.

 - Cash flow hedges Cash flow hedges consist of foreign currency hedging of forecasted revenues, as well as hedges of the forecasted issuance of fixed-rate debt.
-Derivative fair value changes that are captured in Accumulated other comprehensive loss ("AOCL") are reclassified to earnings in the same period the hedged item affects earnings when the instrument is effective in offsetting the change in cash flows attributable to the risk being hedged.
-As discussed in Part II, Item 8, Financial Statements and Supplementary Data, Note 2, Summary of Significant Accounting Policies, we early adopted an accounting pronouncement related to hedging activities as of January 1, 2018.
-As a result of the new accounting pronouncement, for foreign currency cash flow hedges entered into on or after January 1, 2018, we exclude time value from the assessment of effectiveness, and the initial value of the excluded components is amortized into Revenues within our Consolidated Statements of Income/(Loss). - Fair value hedges Fair value hedges consist of hedges of fixed-rate debt, through interest rate swaps.
+Derivative fair value changes that are captured in Accumulated other comprehensive loss ("AOCL") are reclassified to earnings in the same period the hedged item affects earnings when the instrument is effective in offsetting the change in cash flows attributable to the risk being hedged. - Fair value hedges Fair value hedges consist of hedges of fixed-rate debt, through interest rate swaps.
 The changes in fair value of these hedges, along with offsetting changes in fair value of the related debt instrument attributable to changes in the benchmark interest rate, are recorded in Interest expense.